Michael Clayton (soundtrack)

 Michael Clayton: Original Motion Picture Soundtrack is the original soundtrack of the 2007 drama film, Michael Clayton, starring George Clooney, Tom Wilkinson, and Tilda Swinton.
 The original score was composed by James Newton Howard.
 The album was released on September 25, 2007 on the Varèse Sarabande label.

 Awards

-The album was nominated for an Academy Award for Best Original Score.
+Howard was nominated for an Academy Award for Best Original Score.

 Track listing

 All tracks composed by James Newton Howard.